ritujane78/user_service_tdd/README.md

                                         Red -> Green -> Refactor -> Repeat
 -
 -
-The unit test is written first for createUser method.
+The unit tests are written first for createUser method.
-The wrongs in the unit test are fixed line by line by implementing the method, making the red turn to green for each step and finally the unit test is passed.
+The wrongs in the unit tests are fixed line by line by implementing the method, making the red turn to green for each step and finally the unit tests are passed.

-The redundancy is removed by making a single test method and in that unit test, DisplayName annotation is also added.
+The redundancy is handled by merging two unit test methods and by using lifecycle methods.